Cdk29/Plant-Pathology/resnet50-lr-finder-and-cyclic-lr-with-r.md

 ## Training with cyclic lr

-After the improvement of the performance the neural net (by setting the right loss/activation of the last layer), it is time to focus a bit on the cyclic Learning Rate.
 Most of the code below came [from the cool data](http://thecooldata.com/2019/01/learning-rate-finder-with-cifar10-keras-r/).
 In contrast to the previous version (mode=‘exp\_range’, gamma=0.99), I will first try follow the guidelines from [The 1cycle